dfeddema/MLPerfTrainingv3.1/openshift/README.md

 Local Storage Operator will discover your NVMe device and the other storage devices on your server and create PVs for each of them.

 Now, create a PVC for the PV that was automatically created for your locally attached NVMe drive (which will contain your training data)
 IMPORTANT: PVCs are namespaced - PVs are not.
-Make sure your PVC is in the same namespace where you will run your model.
+Make sure your PVC is in the same namespace where you will run your model (the pod containing your model).

 create a yaml file for the PVC, and save it as mypvc0.yaml:
 ```